The equivariant cohomology of complexity one spaces: Introduction

+For Parts (A) and (B), we adapt Morse theoretic arguments of Tolman and Weitsman \cite{TW-hamTsp:1999} over $\Q$ to show they work for our class of manifolds when the coefficients are the integers.
+Franz and Puppe have also adapated this argument to work over $\Z$ (see \cite[Proof of Theorem 5.1]{Franz-Puppe:2007}), but they require the action to have connected stabilizer groups, which we do not have.
+By contrast, we do have torsion-free fixed point components, which allows us to draw the same conclusion.
+We then use Franz and Puppe's work to verify that (D) and (E) hold for these 4-manifolds.

+Turning to part (C) of the main theorem, we exhibit a sample class satisfying the requirements listed in (C) in Figure~\ref{fig:sample class}.
+We prove this part using Morse theory to compute the equivariant Poincar\'e polynomials $P_{S^1}^{M^{S^1}}(t)$ and $P_{S^1}^M(t)$ and their difference.
+This tells us the ranks of $i^{*}(H_{S^1}^*(M;\Q))$.

+To interpret the ABBV relation, we calculate explicitly equivariant Euler classes and their inverses.
+In Section \ref{se:new} we give formulas for these classes, and for equivariant Chern classes, in terms of the weights of the action at the fixed points and the self intersection of the fixed surfaces.
+In the appendix we apply the ABBV relation and our calculations to compute the intersection numbers of embedded invariant surfaces.

-Our paper is organized as follows.
-We review the combinatorial data associated to Hamiltonian $S^1\acts M^4$ in Section~\ref{se:dec graphs}, and we give an overview of equivariant cohomology in Section~\ref{se:eq coh}.
-The technical heart of the paper is Section~\ref{se:main thm}, where we prove Theorem~\ref{thm:S1onM4}.
-Then we will use a theorem of Tolman and Weitsman \cite{TW:hamTsp} in Section~\ref{se:complexity one} to assemble the equivariant cohomology of a complexity one space, $T^{n-1}\acts M^{2n}$, in Corollary~\ref{thm:complexity one}.
-This result demonstrates how amenable complexity one spaces are to algebraic computation.
-It opens the door to questions about the geometric data encoded in the equivariant cohomology ring for complexity one spaces, along the lines of Masuda's work \cite{masuda}.
+In the second main result of the manuscript, Corollary~\ref{thm:complexity one}, we generalize Theorem \ref{thm:S1onM4}, applying a theorem of Tolman and Weitsman \cite{TW-hamTsp:1999} to assemble the equivariant cohomology of a complexity one space, $T^{n-1}\acts M^{2n}$.
+Tolman and Weitsman's work is a consequence of an earlier result of Chang and Skjelbred \cite{CS:1974} but the Tolman-Weitsman proof illuminates the type of geometric argument that we use in the Hamiltonian setting.
+Our main results demonstrate how amenable complexity one spaces are to algebraic computation.
+It opens the door to questions about the geometric data encoded in the equivariant cohomology ring for complexity one spaces, along the lines of Masuda's work \cite{Masuda:2008}, distinguishing toric manifolds by their equivariant cohomology.